#1 A solid harem anime

 Rin is a young guy who lives together with his childhood friend Kaede, following the death of his parents (and Kaede’s mother) in a tragic accident.
 They go to the same school together and are in the same class, but they aren’t officially a couple yet, even if other girls are hesitant about intruding on their relationship.

 This changes on the day where two new students are meant to transfer in, who reveal themselves to be the princesses of Demons and Gods respectively.
 Both are in love with Rin and have come to the Human realm specifically to make him a bridal candidate.
 Sia is the hot-tempered, seductive princess of heaven and Nerine is a reserved beauty destined to rule over Demonkind.
-With the taboo of intruding on Rin & Kaede’s “friendship” shattered, other girls begin expressing interest as well, such as the tomboyish senpai Asa Shigure and the mysterious Primula who followed Nerine to the Human world.
+With the taboo of intruding on Rin & Kaede’s “friendship” shattered, other girls begin expressing interest as well.
+This mainly includes the tomboyish senpai Asa Shigure and the mysterious Primula, who followed Nerine to the Human world.

 Shuffle! is very clearly based on a romantic visual novel and does a great job at handling its harem story.
 All the girls are very likable and well-written, with interesting (back)stories that are explored as they befriend each other and try to win Rin’s affection.
-There are good reasons for rooting for any one of them and Shuffle! does a great job at giving every character a good chance of becoming Rin’s partner.
+There are good reasons for rooting for any one of them and Shuffle! is good at giving every character a fair chance of becoming Rin’s partner.
 Nobody feels like a hopeless tag-along and everybody gets ample time in the spotlights.

 #2 Light fantasy